lignumsystem/lignum-core/README.md

 `cmake` is the standard, stable release version and `cmake-devel` tracks the latest features and changes.

 ### HDF5
-[HDF5](https://www.hdfgroup.org) is a file format designed to store and organise large datasets.
+[HDF5](https://www.hdfgroup.org) files function like a file system within a single file, using a hierarchical structure to store large self-documenting datasets.
 It is used to save simulation configuration and results including the simulated trees:

 	sudo port install hdf5

+HDF5 provides format for data analysis with high-level languages like R or Python.
+Both offer dedicated packages — `rhdf5` and `h5py`, respectively — that implement the
+HDF5 API for reading, writing, and inspecting data.

 ### Qt
 Simulated trees are saved and read in XML format via the QtXML module in [Qt](https://www.qt.io), ensuring compatibility with both Qt5 and Qt6.